-The wind up here was ferocious – there was no higher ground on the C2C between us and the east coast;
+The wind up here was ferocious.
+There is no higher ground on the C2C between here and the east coast;

-nothing to deflect the gusts

-which whipped snow and ice up into our ruddy faces.
+nothing to deflect the gusts whipping snow and ice up into our ruddy faces.

 With no views, freezing cold and a long, uncertain walk ahead of us, we smiled ruefully at our plan to use the Rigg as a lunch-stop and hurriedly started the descent.